alextdavis/tilt-provider/README.md

 ```

-Let's go through how this works.
-- The shebang is required.
-This is because the Swift code runs this file as a
-  script, rather than passing as an argument to the Ruby interpreter.
-You need
-  to set it to the location of your ruby install.
-You can get this path by
-  running `which ruby`.
-- The `view_dir`, `template_filename`, and `output_path`, come through as
+The `view_dir`, `template_filename`, and `output_path`, come through as command
-  command line arguments.
-The `context`, the JSON string which carries any data
+line arguments.
+The `context`, the JSON string which carries any data from Swift
-  from Swift to Ruby, is piped in via the Standard Input.
-You have the option to
+to Ruby, is piped in via the Standard Input.
+You have the option to manipulate
-  manipulate these values if you'd like, but you shouldn't need to.
+these values if you'd like, but you shouldn't need to.

-- Defining your own subclass of `VaporTiltAdapter::Renderer` is your opportunity
+Defining your own subclass of `VaporTiltAdapter::Renderer` is your opportunity
 to customize the behavior of the renderer.

 Once you create your adapter script, make sure that the Vapor process has
 execute access to it.